-PrEP only interacts with a few other medicines.
+Yes, but only with a few other medicines.

 But if you routinely take other prescribed or over-the-counter meds, always tell your doctor (including your GP) that you are taking PrEP.
 Any pharmacist can also check for drug interactions.